-2. Overview of timely disclosure system
+2. Overview of Timely Disclosure System

-(1) Information about corporate resolutions
+(1) Information about Corporate Resolutions

 In principle, important corporate resolutions are made at the monthly Board of Directors meeting.
 For urgent matters, a system of holding extraordinary Board of Directors' meetings facilitates quick decision-making when required.
-For important resolutions, the Management Administration Divisional Headquarters considers whether disclosure is necessary in accordance with the timely disclosure rules of the Tokyo Stock Exchange.
-If it is deemed that disclosure is necessary, the information is promptly disclosed through the Management Administration Divisional Headquarters.
+For important resolutions, Finance Department considers whether disclosure is necessary in accordance with the timely disclosure rules of the Tokyo Stock Exchange.
+If it is deemed that disclosure is necessary, the information is promptly disclosed through the Finance Department.